clojurists-together/clojuriststogether.org/resources/markdown/news/july-2019-monthly-update.md

 <br /> September 12-14 in St. Louis, Missouri, USA

 Thanks for your continued support of Clojurists Together.

+### Boot update

+Keen observers of Clojurists Together may remember that we also funded Matthew Ratzke to work on version 3 and 4 of Boot.
+However other things came up and Matthew wasn't able to work on Boot during this quarter.
+We cancelled this grant with no money paid out, but would love to support Boot sometime again in the future.

 ### Fireplace update